InWork/docker-ruby-golang/README.md

 View [license information](http://golang.org/LICENSE) for the golang contained in this image.
 View [license information](https://www.ruby-lang.org/en/about/license.txt) for the ruby contained in this image.
 View [license information](https://github.com/tools/godep/blob/master/License) for the godep contained in this image.
+View [license information](https://github.com/Masterminds/glide/blob/master/LICENSE) for the glide contained in this image.